alfahadgm/ownfoil/README.md

 ## Shop customization
 In the `Settings` page under the `Shop` section is where you customize your Shop, like the message displayed when successfully accessing the shop from Tinfoil or if the shop is private or public.

+## Library organization (New Feature)
+In the `Settings` page under the `Library` section, you can:
+- **Organize Library**: Click the "Organize Library" button to automatically restructure your files into folders like `GameName/BASE`, `GameName/UPDATES`, and `GameName/DLC`
+- **Clean Duplicates**: Click the "Clean Duplicates" button to find and remove duplicate files.
+The tool will show you exactly what will be deleted and why

+## Missing Content (New Feature)
+Navigate to the `Missing Content` page from the navigation bar to see:
+- Games where you have DLC or updates but missing the base game
+- Games with available updates that you don't have
+- Games missing DLC content
+- Export the missing content list as a text file for reference

 # Roadmap
 Planned feature, in no particular order.
  - Library browser:
-    - [ ] Add "details" view for every content, to display versions etc
+    - [x] Add "details" view for every content, to display versions etc
+    - [x] Missing content page to show what's not in your library
  - Library management:
-    - [ ] Rename and organize library after content identification
+    - [x] Rename and organize library after content identification
-    - [ ] Delete older updates
+    - [x] Delete older updates and duplicate files
     - [ ] Automatic nsp/xci -> nsz conversion
  - Shop customization:
     - [ ] Encrypt shop